aigamer-dev/Trip-Wizards/README.md

 A comprehensive Flutter application for AI-powered travel planning with real-time collaboration, offline support, emergency assistance, and advanced trip management features.

+While AI assists throughout the experience, the core of Travel Wizards stays focused on dependable trip orchestration, with the assistant acting as an enhancer rather than the main interface.

 ## 🌟 Features

 ### Core Travel Planning